thunderbird89/esf/stories/story-adrenaline.md

 Well.

-> "Shit, guys, that was fun.
-Who's up for round two?"
+> "Area secure.
+Six tangos down, no survivors.
+Docs, sound off—anyone bleeding out?"

-Dr. Evelyn Park shot him a glare as she clutched her wounded arm, using her medical coat as a makeshift bandage.
+Dr. Evelyn Park shot him a look as she pressed her medical coat against her wounded arm.

-> "Carter, if you don't shut up, I will personally anesthetize you with my fist."
+> "Carter, if you don't shut up and let me work, I will personally anesthetize you with my fist."

-Carter smirked, despite himself.
+Carter's grin was sharp-edged, adrenaline still coursing.

-> "Oof, doc, at least buy me a drink first."
+> "Copy that, Doc.
+But we need to move—more could be inbound."

 ### Alien Doctors, Stunned into Action